LoicSteve/AIMIGO_assignment/README.md

 - **Modular**: Each piece (PDF extraction, tokenization, counting logic, etc.) is in its own module.
 - **Continuous Integration Friendly**: With a `Makefile`, you can easily install dependencies, format code, lint, and test in one step.
 - **Docker**: Containerize the project for consistent development and testing.
+- **Integrated CI Pipeline**: GitHub Actions workflow to run tests and checks on every push.

 ---